Oil Quality Monitoring and the Advances in Real Time Oil Analysis

 The wear debris sensor provides very early detection of mechanical failure within an asset.
 The sensor can detect and categorise ferrous and non-ferrous particles as small as 40μm thus offering ‘best in class’ sensitivity.
 Competing technologies are typically only able to detect 120 – 150 μm particle sizes.
 This is insufficient to identify important failure modes in gearboxes, particularly within wind turbine applications.

-The online oil quality sensor is the worlds most advanced sensor of its service and is the only real-time oil quality sensor for monitoring the health state of lubricating fluids and capable of replacing most periodic (preventative) oil sampling.
+The online oil quality sensor is the worlds most advanced sensor of its service and is the only real-time oil quality sensor for monitoring the health state of lubricating oils / fluids and capable of replacing most periodic (preventative) oil sampling.

 Different frequencies correlate more closely with the various actual condition indicators.